mvirgo/MLND-Capstone/README.md

 * The CV-based model I am using for initial labeling struggles when lines start under the car at some other angle than vertical - such as often happens with big curves.
 This leads the model to not start the detection until mid-way up the line, wherein in then tends to think the direction of the line is completely different than actual.
 Both the CV-based model and my images need to be fiddled with to improve this issue.

 ## Upcoming
-* Further work on input data to improve generalization, including utilization of activation heatmaps to improve either re-drawing the detected lanes or even calculating better lane labels.
+* Training a fully convolutional network to potentially create the lane "drawing" to place onto the original image.
 * Compare the original CV-based lane line model's loss with the neural network's (based on the improved labels from the manual drawn lines)
 * Additionally, compare the speed of the original CV-based lane line model vs. the neural network
 * Assess the performance of the neural network on additional videos (such as Challenge videos in the Udacity Advanced Lane Lines project)